 As a result of this enhancement, an epoch ID collision has the following results, depending on the state of the slave SQL thread:

-statement, no action is taken, in order to allow the execution of this statement without spurious warnings.
+RESET SLAVEstatement, no action is taken, in order to allow the execution of this statement without spurious warnings.

-warning is produced that the slave is being positioned at an epoch that has already been applied.
+START SLAVE, a warning is produced that the slave is being positioned at an epoch that has already been applied.

 In all other cases, the slave SQL thread is stopped against the possibility that a system malfunction has resulted in the re-application of an existing epoch.

 References: See also: Bug #17369118.

 Cluster API: When an NDB API client application received a signal with an invalid block or signal number,

 NDBprovided only a very brief error message that did not accurately convey the nature of the problem.
 Now in such cases, appropriate printouts are provided when a bad signal or message is detected.
 In addition, the message length is now checked to make certain that it matches the size of the embedded signal.
 (Bug #18426180)

 Cluster API: Refactoring that was performed in MySQL Cluster NDB 7.1.30 inadvertently introduced a dependency in